isabella232/bas-style-kit/README.md

 During provisioning, an AWS IAM user will be created with least-privilege permissions to enable access to resources used by this project.

-Access credentials for this user will need to generated manually through the AWS Console and set as secret variables.

-See the `.gitlab-ci.yml` file for specifics on which user to generate credentials for, and what to name them.
+Access credentials for this user will need to generated manually through the AWS Console and set as secret variables within GitLab.
+See the `.gitlab-ci.yml` file for specifics on how to do this.

 **Note:** Commit all Terraform state files to this repository.